nebs/seekr-js/README.md

 -------------
 The pathfinding is handled by [Seekr](seekr.js).

-`Seekr` knows nothing about how your nodes are structures.
+`Seekr` knows nothing about how your nodes are structured.
 For that, it relies on the delegate.

 Once you initialize `Seekr` with a delegate, simply call `seek()` and it will return an array of nodes representing the shortest path between the start and end nodes.